dpsk/luanini/README.md

     saveConfiguration(path, config)

-If you want to only change one line
+If you want to only change one line:

     config[section][item] = value
     local config = loadConfiguration("path.ini")